FarronF/limerick-council-meetings/meetings/2020/07/20-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 15th June 2020.md

 **Limerick City West**

-€100,000 Construction of Patrickswell Community Centre--- 3
+€100,000 Construction of Patrickswell Community Centre
+---
+3

 € 50,000 Upgrade of The People’s Park Playground